 This hoody is full of useful features.
-It has a hood and thumb holes as well as a hem cinch and zippered hip pocket.
+It has a hood and thumbholes as well as a hem cinch and zippered hip pocket.
 It's also insanely stretchy, to the point that we think this is a major feature of this shirt, and adds a huge range of motion that comes in handy for climbing, biking, and reaching things on the top shelf.

-A great all-around sun shirt, the Mountain Hardwear Crater Lake Hoody easily snags our Editor's Choice award this year.
+A great all-around sun shirt, the Mountain Hardwear Crater Lake Hoody is easily our Editor's Choice award-winner this year.
 We love its versatile features, soft and stretchy comfort, and absurdly breathable protection.
 Our biggest complaint is that it gets dirty when we wear it for days on end.
 If you don't want to sacrifice comfort for protection from the rays of the sun, the Crater Lake has got you covered on both accounts.

 — Maggie Brandenburg